-- Equity investments that are taken for strategic and other objectives Where an equity investment is undertaken for a strategic purpose, such investment will be made only after extensive analysis and due diligence.
+- e Equity investments that are taken for strategic and other objectives Where an equity investment is undertaken for a strategic purpose, such investment will be made only after extensive analysis and due diligence.
 Equity investments undertaken for other business objectives are principally in conjunction with initiatives or measures promoted by the relevant regulatory authorities or trade bodies in which the Group will jointly with other financial institutions invest in such entities to attain various objectives, such as socio-economic development, promoting the further development of the financial market, the provision of facilities to improve customer service, and support for human capital development for the betterment of the Malaysian banking industry.
-The Board of Directors' approvals are required prior to committing to all forms of equity investment under this category and, where relevant, the necessary regulatory approval or notification will be obtained or met. - Equity investments on which capital gains are expected These transactions are originated and managed by dedicated equity finance teams.
-These transactions represent funding solutions for known customers of the Group and are governed by specific policies.
-The Group ensures that the investment in these entities does not constitute a controlling interest in the relevant business. - Equity investments made as the result of a work out of a problem exposure From time to time, the Group will take an equity stake in a customer as part of a work out arrangement for problem exposures.
+The Board's approvals are required prior to committing to all forms of equity investment under this category and, where relevant, the necessary regulatory approval or notification will be obtained or met. - Equity investments on which capital gains are expected These transactions are for proprietary trading. - Equity investments made as the result of a work out of a problem exposure From time to time, the Group will take an equity stake in a customer as part of a work out arrangement for problem exposures.
 These investments are made only where there is no other viable option available and form an immaterial part of the Group's equity exposures.